640 South State StreetDover, Delaware 19901

 Antibodies to liver and kidney microsomes, anti-LKM

 This test looks for a certain type of antibody in your child's blood.
-Having this antibody – called liver kidney microsomal antibody – may mean that your child has liver damage caused by a form of hepatitis.
+The antibody is called liver kidney microsomal antibody.
+Having this antibody may mean that your child has liver damage caused by a form of hepatitis.

 Hepatitis means a condition in which your liver is inflamed.
 Some types of hepatitis are caused by the hepatitis viruses, but this test checks for antibodies to a type of autoimmune hepatitis.
 If you have autoimmune hepatitis, your immune system attacks your liver.

 Autoimmune hepatitis can be either type 1 or type 2.
 Type 1 can affect anyone but is most common in young women.
 About half of people with type 1 autoimmune hepatitis have another autoimmune disease, such as type 1 diabetes or ulcerative colitis.
 Adults can develop type 2 autoimmune hepatitis, but it's most common in girls ages 2 to 14.

 People with type 2 autoimmune hepatitis make liver kidney microsomal antibodies, which are different from the antibodies found in type 1 disease.

 Your child may need this test if your child's healthcare provider suspects that she has autoimmune hepatitis.
 Or your child may need the test if the provider wants to rule out other liver or metabolic conditions.
 Signs and symptoms of autoimmune hepatitis include:

 Yellowish skin and eyes (jaundice)

 Lack of appetite

 Broken blood vessels on the skin, often in a "spider" shape